-The $100 million bond package, approved by voters in November 2017, is getting underway.
-One year later, construction is starting on the first of the Amarillo ISD 2017 Bond projects with renovations to Fannin Middle School and Lamar Elementary School.
-These projects are the first of the funding authorized by voters in November 2017 to address renovation and restoration needs associated with the District’s aging facilities.
+The $100 million bond package, approved by voters in November 2017, is nearing completion.
+Construction began on the first of the Amarillo ISD 2017 Bond projects with renovations to Fannin Middle School and Lamar Elementary School.
+Those projects were the first of the funding authorized by voters in November 2017 to address renovation and restoration needs associated with the District’s aging facilities.

-A full renovation is underway at Fannin, including 11 new classrooms, a secured entrance with bullet resistant glass, a new library and enlarged cafeteria, restroom renovations, refurbished courtyard areas and a new office/administration area.
-This work is scheduled to be complete by August 2020.
-The work at Lamar, with a completion date of August 2019, will include drainage improvements, bullet resistant glass installation and plumbing and sewer line replacement.
+A full renovation at Fannin included 11 new classrooms, a secured entrance with bullet resistant glass, a new library and enlarged cafeteria, restroom renovations, refurbished courtyard areas and a new office/administration area.
+The work at Lamar included drainage improvements, bullet resistant glass installation and plumbing and sewer line replacement.

 The next package of bond projects to begin construction soon includes work at Palo Duro High School, Travis and Mann middle schools and Allen 6th Grade Campus.
 In addition to an auditorium overhaul, work at Palo Duro will include converting existing basement space into classrooms, renovating restrooms and shower areas, and improving drop-off areas.
 Travis, Mann and Allen 6th Grade will receive restroom renovations, drop-off area improvements, and new exterior windows at Mann.

 The district’s aging facilities have been a focus because nearly 80 percent of schools are more than 50 years old.